New Patients (909) 277-6919

 What is Dental Bonding?

 Bonding is a malleable plastic resin material that your dentist bonds to your tooth.
 He molds and shapes the bonding into the desired shape while on the tooth allowing for a more precise outcome.
 Your dentist will also match the color of the resin to the tooth for a seamless result.
-The dental resin is highly durable and stain-resistant.
+The dental resin is durable and stain-resistant.

 Our dentists can use dental bonding to fill a tooth cavity or to restore a damaged or broken tooth.
 Dental bonding can also improve the appearance of a discolored or misshapen tooth.
 In some cases, bonding can address exposed tooth roots due to a receding gum line, or close small gaps between teeth.